Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Derivation of the nonlinear PDE

-which describes the temporal evolution of the height field in terms of its own derivatives.
+which describes the temporal evolution of the height field in terms of its own derivatives --- in particular, a nonlinear partial differential of generalized Kuramoto-Sivashinsky type.
 For readability, we have suppressed the arguments of, e.g., $C_{1} = C_1(\theta,a,\alpha,\beta,f,A,\gamma,\eta)$.
-We record these coefficients $C_{1}-C_{21}$ in the Appendix.
+We record these coefficients $C_{1}-C_{8}$ in the Appendix.
 The PDE above contains many of of the same nonlinearities considered in \cite{pearson-bradley-JPCM-2015,gelfand-bradley-PLA-2015,perkinson-etal-JPCM-2018,munoz-garcia-etal-PRB-2019}, where interesting parameter-dependent dynamical behavior was observed, including (i) symmetry-breaking \cite{pearson-bradley-JPCM-2015,gelfand-bradley-PLA-2015}, (ii) coarsening \cite{pearson-bradley-JPCM-2015} and saturation of roughness \cite{munoz-garcia-etal-PRB-2019}, and (iii) angle-dependent reversal of the velocity \cite{munoz-garcia-etal-PRB-2019}.
-At the same time, some nonlinearities in the above do not appear in \cite{munoz-garcia-etal-PRB-2019}, an alternative model of ion-induced nanopatterning, suggesting nontrivial differences in dynamics.
+At the same time, some nonlinearities in the above \textit{do not} appear in \cite{munoz-garcia-etal-PRB-2019}, an alternative model of ion-induced nano-patterning, suggesting nontrivial differences in dynamics.